lanl/FEHM/docs/getting-started/data-files.md

 **Content**

 The optional input files contain user parameter initialization values and problem control information.
 The names of optional input files are provided in the main input file to direct the code to auxiliary files to be used for data input.
-Their use is described in detail in `Optional Input Files <InputData#Optional.html>`_
+Their use is described in detail in [Optional Input Files](../program-specification/input-data).

 **Use by Program**